My Child Ate Chewing Tobacco

-If your child has swallowed chewing tobacco or saliva (spit) that contains chewing tobacco residue, call IPC at 1-800-222-1222 immediately for advice specific to your situation.
+If your child ate any amount of chewing tobacco or saliva that contains chewing tobacco residue, call IPC immediately at 1-800-222-1222.
 This call is free and confidential.

-Nicotine is the toxic component of chewing tobacco.
-While nicotine is toxic, ingesting small amounts can be managed at home with IPC’s help.
-However, ingesting large amounts can be life-threatening.
+- Nicotine is the toxic component of chewing tobacco.
+Ingesting small amounts can be managed at home with IPC’s help, but ingesting large amounts can be life-threatening.

 My child swallowed chewing tobacco.
 What should I do?